COVID-19 FAQ & Resources

 - Don't have symptoms but believe you may be infected now because you were exposed to people who were sick, were around many people who were not wearing face coverings, and/or were not keeping safe distance in the past 2 weeks.

-If you are experiencing symptoms and/or have been in contact with someone who tested positive, you can be tested at our downtown site.
-You must call the clinic to schedule a telehealth appointment first.
-Your health care provider will ask you questions about your symptoms and schedule a COVID test.
-The test will be administered outside of the clinic for safety precautions.
+If you are experiencing symptoms and/or have been in contact with someone who tested positive, you can be tested at Eisner Health.
+However, you must first call us schedule a telehealth appointment first.
+Your health care provider will ask you questions about your symptoms and schedule a COVID-19 test.
+Once you have tested positive for COVID-19 for a particular episode of illness, the CDC does not recommend retesting to confirm the first test or as proof that the infection has cleared.

 There are many different symptoms of COVID-19.
 Some of the most common ones are fever, cough, shortness of breath, muscle aches, and fatigue.
 Some people may have a runny or stuffy nose, headache, or loss of sense of taste or smell.
 Other people may experience nausea, diarrhea, or loss of appetite.
 If you experience any of these symptoms, please call your doctor in order to be evaluated.